Course Load Requirements

 Graduates of the Faculty of Forestry are qualified spokespersons for ecosystem management, resource stewardship, and the sustainable development and consumption of natural products.
 As an undergraduate student, you must develop strong oral and written communication skills.
 The curriculum in the Faculty of Forestry reflects the importance of such skills.
 You will be given numerous opportunities throughout your program to develop effective technical communication skills.
 The progressive development of these skills requires that you complete your English requirements early in your program.

-In order to register for an English course at UBC, you must complete the Language Proficiency Index (LPI) with a score of at least five or six.
+To register for an English course at UBC, you must complete the Language Proficiency Index (LPI) with a score of at least five or six.
 The LPI is a two and a half-hour examination that provides the University with a way to determine your competence in summary and essay writing and in the recognition of common errors in English usage and sentence structure.
 Your performance on the exam will determine whether you are eligible to register in a first-year English course.

 To encourage you to complete the English requirements in a timely manner, the Faculty of Forestry has implemented the following deadlines: